Who Is This Credit Card Best For?

 Loves to explore places and experience new things See more cards

-The Navy Federal Visa Signature Flagship Rewards Card is a great choice for military families with good credit who travel frequently.
-The rewards rate of 3 points per $1 spent on travel expenses is impressive for a card with such a reasonable annual fee, and you’ll have flexibility in how you use your points, whether it be for more travel, cash, or other options.
+The Navy Federal Visa Signature Flagship Rewards Card is a great choice for military families who travel frequently.
+The rewards rate of 3 points per $1 spent on travel expenses is impressive for a card with such a reasonable annual fee.
+Also, you’ll have flexibility in how you use your points, whether it be for more travel, cash, or other options.

 Big rewards on travel purchases

 Low ongoing APR

 Fee reimbursement for TSA PreCheck or Global Entry